 2. Remove the engine cover.
 Remove the 10mm nut, loosen the 10mm stud nut, and remove the two plastic clips if you have them and remove the engine cover.

 3. Remove and set aside the air cleaner and hose.
-Loosen the 10mm clamp for the throttle body, remove the PCV breather hose, and unclip the air box.
-Set the air box to the side.
+Loosen the 10mm hose clamp for the throttle body and remove the PCV breather hose by pulling it straight off.
+It should come right off, but if it doesn't press the clamp and lower it on the hose and use hose pliers to twist off the hose.
+Unclip the air box lid and set the air box with PCV and intake hose to the side.

 5. Remove the electronic throttle body connector.
-Push the connector release and pull off the connector.
+Push the center connector release and pull off the connector.

 6. Remove the throttle body.
 Remove the 2 10mm nuts and 2 10mm bolts and pull off the throttle body.
 Route the cooling lines away from the studs and hang the throttle body.

 7. Remove the intake manifold wiring harness clip.
-Using your screwdriver release the wiring harness clip from above the alternator.
+Using your screwdriver release the catch and remove wiring harness clip from above the alternator.

 8. Remove the intake manifold bolts.
-Remove the bolt the 1 12mm near the bottom of the intake, 2 12mm on the bracket on the right side of the intake, 2 12mm nuts, and 2 remaining 12mm bolts from the intake manifold.
-Remember where each bolt came from.
+Remove the bolt the 1 12mm near the bottom of the intake, 2 12mm bolts on the bracket located on the right side of the intake, 2 12mm nuts holding the wiring harness retainers, and 2 remaining 12mm bolts from the intake manifold.
+Remember where each bolt/nut came from.

 10. Remove the intake manifold by pulling it back and out off the studs.